Light: Particle theory

 Pierre Gassendi (1592–1655), an atomist, proposed a particle theory of light which was published posthumously in the 1660s.
 Isaac Newton studied Gassendi's work at an early age and preferred his view to Descartes's theory of the plenum.
 He stated in his Hypothesis of Light of 1675 that light was composed of corpuscles (particles of matter) which were emitted in all directions from a source.
-One of Newton's arguments against the wave nature of light was that waves were known to bend around obstacles, while light travelled only in straight lines.
-He did, however, explain the phenomenon of the diffraction of light (which had been observed by Francesco Grimaldi) by allowing that a light particle could create a localised wave in the aether.
+One of Newton's arguments against the wave nature of light was that waves were known to bend around obstacles, while light traveled only in straight lines.
+He did, however, explain the phenomenon of the diffraction of light (which had been observed by Francesco Grimaldi) by allowing that a light particle could create a localized wave in the aether.

 Newton's theory could be used to predict the reflection of light, but could only explain refraction by incorrectly assuming that light accelerated upon entering a denser medium because the gravitational pull was greater.
 Newton published the final version of his theory in his Opticks of 1704.
 His reputation helped the particle theory of light to hold sway during the eighteenth century.
 The particle theory of light led Pierre-Simon Laplace to argue that a body could be so massive that light could not escape from it.
 In other words, it would become what is now called a black hole.
 Laplace withdrew his suggestion later, after a wave theory of light became firmly established as the model for light (as has been explained, neither a particle or wave theory is fully correct).
 A translation of Newton's essay on light appears in The large scale structure of space-time, by Stephen Hawking and George F. R. Ellis.

 The fact that light could be polarized was for the first time qualitatively explained by Newton using the particle theory. Étienne-Louis Malus in 1810 created a mathematical particle theory of polarization.
 Jean-Baptiste Biot in 1812 showed that this theory explained all known phenomena of light polarization.
 At that time the polarization was considered as the proof of the particle theory.

 Wave theory

 To explain the origin of colours, Robert Hooke (1635–1703) developed a "pulse theory" and compared the spreading of light to that of waves in water in his 1665 work Micrographia ("Observation IX").
 In 1672 Hooke suggested that light's vibrations could be perpendicular to the direction of propagation.
 Christiaan Huygens (1629–1695) worked out a mathematical wave theory of light in 1678 and published it in his Treatise on Light in 1690.
 He proposed that light was emitted in all directions as a series of waves in a medium called the luminiferous aether.
 As waves are not affected by gravity, it was assumed that they slowed down upon entering a denser medium.
 Another supporter of the wave theory was Leonhard Euler.
-He argued in Nova theoria lucis et colorum (1746) that diffraction could more easily be explained by a wave theory.
+He argued in Nova Theoria lucis et colorum (1746) that diffraction could more easily be explained by a wave theory.